 SKIN in the GAME

-SKIN in the Game is a bringing together of a representative cohort of artists, journalists and researchers of colour from across the UK.
-It offers a platform to thinking and discussion around ghettoisation, radical constitutions, anti-racist work, representation and leadership both within Live Art and in culture.
-It is an open space for discursive honesty.
+SKIN in the Game brought together of a representative cohort of artists, journalists and researchers of colour from across the UK, offering a platform to thinking and discussion around ghettoisation, radical constitutions, anti-racist work, representation and leadership within both Live Art and wider culture.
+It was imagined as an open space for discursive honesty.

 “This is not a training day, it’s not a day for answers - it’s a day for listening.”